arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ## Tank Level Monitoring Model Overview

 Each tank has a specific monitoring routine to track and control their minimum and maximum levels.
-Both Opta™ will exchange important states and parameters to understand and take appropriate actions to maintain the desired capacities in the application.
-As mentioned before, the Opta™ in charge of the Small Tank (ST) and Big Tank (BT) will communicate with each other using Modbus RTU protocol.
-The Big Tank will be the Client, while the Small Tank will behave as Server.
+Both Opta™ devices will exchange important state information and parameters to understand and take appropriate actions to maintain the desired capacities in the application.
+As mentioned before, the Opta™ devices in charge of managing the Small Tank (ST) and Big Tank (BT) will communicate with each other using the Modbus RTU protocol.
+The Opta managing the Big Tank will be the Client, while the one in charge of managing the Small Tank will behave as Server.

 The Opta™ responsible of the Big Tank (BT) performs the following actions: